uviclibraries/transcription/pre-workshop.md

  - Free through UVic license
  - Fast transcription
  - Automatically detects different speakers
+ - Cloud hosted in servers located in Canada
- - May not need to include a US Freedom Act disclosure, but please check with the Research Ethic office when filling out your Research Ethics paperwork.
+ - Please check with the Research Ethic office when filling out your Research Ethics paperwork

 **Cons**:
  - Must to disclose cloud computing use in ethics application and participant participant consent forms

-### aTrain Implementation of Whisper
-**Pros**:
- - Free basic version
- - Detects speakers
- - May not need to disclose cloud use in resarch ethics application & participant consent forms because aTrain does not use cloud computing, but please check with the Research Ethic office when filling out your Research Ethics paperwork.

-**Cons**:
- - Slower on older computers

 ### Zoom
 **Pros**:
  - Free through UVic license
  - Fast transcription
  - Automatically detects different speakers with their Zoom names
+ - Cloud hosted in servers located in Canada
+ - Please check with the Research Ethic office when filling out your Research Ethics paperwork

 **Cons**:
  - Must disclose cloud computing use in research ethics application and participant consent forms

- - Must disclose data storage in the United States in research ethics application and participant consent forms
+### aTrain Implementation of Whisper
+**Pros**:
+ - Open Source and free to use and runs on your computer
+ - Detects speakers
+ - Please check with the Research Ethic office when filling out your Research Ethics paperwork.

+**Cons**:
+ - Slower on older computers

 > **For the most up-to-date information about UVic ethics guidelines, please visit the [Conducting research virtually with participants guide](https://www.uvic.ca/research-services/ethics-and-compliance/conducting-research-virtually/index.php){:target="_blank"}**